Strategic Analysis of Just-In-Time Liquidity Provision in Concentrated Liquidity Market Makers

 \begin{corollary}[Gains under diverging prices and losses under converging prices] When initial and final prices do not cross $p_x/p_y$, gains and losses are determined by the direction of the price movement: \begin{itemize} \item Gain under diverging prices: \( \mathcal{C} \le 0 \) if \( q' < q \leq {p_x}/{p_y} \) or \( q' > q \ge {p_x}/{p_y} \), i.e., if a trade moves the AMM price \emph{away} from the external market price, the LP experiences gains. \item Loss under converging prices: \( \mathcal{C} \ge 0 \) if \( q < q' < {p_x}/{p_y} \) or \( q > q' > {p_x}/{p_y} \), i.e., if a trade moves the AMM price \emph{towards} the external market price, the LP experiences losses. \end{itemize} \end{corollary}

-\begin{remark} [No-loss if pool price initially aligned with market] Note that if the pool price is initially aligned with the market price, i.e., \( q = {p_x}/{p_y} \), then the price impact \( \mathcal{C} \) experienced by a liquidity provider is \emph{always} non-positive: \( \mathcal{C} \le 0 \).
-This immediately follows from the fact that there is gain under diverging prices (first case considered in the above corollary), and if the market price is initially aligned with pool price, prices will diverge. \end{remark}
+\begin{remark} [No-loss if pool price initially aligned with market] Note that if the pool price is initially aligned with the market price, i.e., \( q = {p_x}/{p_y} \), then any nonzero price movement necessarily moves the pool price away from the market-implied price.
+By the gain-under-diverging-prices clause of Corollary~\ref{coro2}, the price impact \( \mathcal{C} \) experienced by a liquidity provider is therefore non-positive: \( \mathcal{C} \le 0 \). \end{remark}

-Intuitively, when the pool price moves toward the market price (first case in Corollary~\ref{coro2}), traders obtain better execution, acquiring tokens from the pool at prices closer to fair market value—resulting in a loss for LPs.
-Conversely, when the pool price moves away from the market price (second case in Corollary~\ref{coro2}), traders face worse execution, effectively overpaying and enriching LPs.
+Intuitively, when the pool price moves toward the market price (the loss-under-converging-prices clause of Corollary~\ref{coro2}), traders obtain better execution, acquiring tokens from the pool at prices closer to fair market value—resulting in a loss for LPs.
+Conversely, when the pool price moves away from the market price (the gain-under-diverging-prices clause of Corollary~\ref{coro2}), traders face worse execution, effectively overpaying and enriching LPs.